 What do therapy groups for anger look like?

-As with other sources of struggle (diagnoses, problems) you can typically find a group where members are working on the very same things (an anger management therapy group, in this case), but there are also groups available where there’s no one issue defining what brings people together.
+As with other sources of struggle (diagnoses, problems), you can typically find a group where members are working on the very same things (an anger management therapy group, in this case), but there are also groups available where there’s no one issue defining what brings people together.

-As you can guess, I have a bias towards the later.
+As you can guess, we have a bias towards the later.
 Why wouldn’t it be best to seek out a therapy group specifically designed to help with anger?
 For one, it’s a missed opportunity.
 A therapy group with all sorts of patients provides a terrific opportunity to learn to build with people who are different, which is a pretty good skill to learn if you’re interested in finding more productive things to do with your anger.

 Having a diversity of people in your therapy group also means there are a host of people to learn from.
 If everyone in the therapy group is struggling with how they express their anger, there’s less of an opportunity to learn from those who are good at building with their anger, or who have overcome various struggles with anger (after all, an anger management group would seem to imply that once someone has learned to manage their anger they’d move on).